Virtual Aging Mastery Program

 Healthy Eating and Hydration

 The National Council on Aging requires participants to attend 7 out of the 10 classes listed above to graduate from the program.
-If you are unable to attend at least 7 out of the 10 classes, please reconsider registering for this program as seats are limited.
+If you are unable to participate in at least 7 out of the 10 classes, please reconsider registering for this program as seats are limited.

 Pre-registration is required.
-An email confirmation with the Zoom meeting information will be sent to registered participants prior to the session start date.
+An email confirmation with Zoom meeting information will be sent to registered & confirmed participants prior to the session start date.

 While AMP utilizes a number of different guest speakers on various topics, the facilitator is the backbone of the program.
 Teresa Sacks, AMP Facilitator at MAS, presents the program.
 For more information or help registering, contact Missoula Aging Services at (406) 728-7682.